 Continuing its history, CCHE strengthend its activity in the Vallée de Joux with the opening in 2016 of a third office in Le Sentier, CCHE La Vallée SA, with Marie Ståhl and Funda Kozanoglu as a partners.

 In 2017, CCHE joined forces with CLM-ARCHITECTES to actively participate in the urban development of Geneva and its region.
 CCHE Genève SA, which is now jointly managed by Frédéric Ducrest and Cornélia Volkringer, is on a roll and has almost doubled its workforce in two years to cope with the many mandates in progress.

 In 2018, the CCHE Porto Lda office, headed by Carolina Azevedo and Michael Pereira, marked the international deployment of CCHE and allows the combination of Swiss rigour and Portuguese creativity to this day.

 More recently CCHE being its deployment with the opening of the subsidiary CCHE Zürich AG, Dietlikon in 2022.

 The situation of the various subsidiaries that make up the CCHE network allows the company to immerse itself in the culture of the place and to forge close links with local players.

 The use of videoconferencing for inter-group exchanges and collaboration is one of the components set up to support the group's international expansion.

-The latest addition to the CCHE family, the Perspectives Construction SA entity, which is sharing its premises with CCHE Nyon SA, is part of this evolution and offers turnkey projects, from design to delivery, at guaranteed prices and deadlines in the form of general and/or total contracting.
+The latest addition to the CCHE family, sharing its premises with CCHE Nyon SA, Perspectives Construction SA is part of this development and offers turnkey projects, from design to delivery, at guaranteed prices and deadlines in the form of general and/or total contracting.